Surbhi1511-yadav/Mongodb/README.md

 # Mongodb

 ## NoSQL: ##
+* NoSQL means Not Only SQL.
-It is a database used to manage unstructured data, where in the data is not stored in the tabular relations like relational database.
+* It is a database used to manage unstructured data, where in the data is not stored in the tabular relations like relational database.
+* As compared to other days, we store more and more data.
+* Used to store big data and real-time web applications.

 Relational Database failed in solving some of the complex modern problems.
 Some of them are :
 * Continuous change of nature of data.